khalid-hussain/shaheen/chap16.md

 As they approached the stream, most of the horses of Ferdinand's troops were free from the burden of their horsemen.
 The mujahideen were slaughtering them with their swords instead of their lances.
 Their hands were becoming numb but the joy of victory was making each one outshine the other.
-Badr Bin Mughira saw a horseman from Granada on his left.
-His aventail and armor shone in the moonlight but the thing that caught Badr Bin Mughira's attention was his beautiful horse.
+Badr bin Mughira saw a horseman from Granada on his left.
+His aventail and armor shone in the moonlight but the thing that caught Badr bin Mughira's attention was his beautiful horse.
 After slaughtering a few enemies, he advanced forward.
 A Castilian cavalryman who got injured from his lance turned his horse around and attacked him.
 The Granadian horseman blocked his blow with his sword but